Board of Directors

 Nina is a local business owner and resident of the Tri-Valley.
 Originally from the East Coast, her career started on Wall Street and then ran a thriving photography studio in New York and Connecticut.
 Since moving to California, Nina has successfully rebuilt her business and is an Ambassador of the Pleasanton Chamber of Commerce.
 She received the Business Philanthropy Community Service Award for donating her time to local charities and nonprofits.
 Ultimately, she is committed to ensuring that individuals with disabilities have access to the support and resources they need to lead fulfilling lives.

-Jamie Renton, Board Member
+Diane Warzecha, Board Member

 Tamy Ratto, Advisory Board Member

-Tamy has been with East Bay Innovations, a local non-profit working to facilitate Supported Living, Independent Living and Employment Services for individuals with developmental disabilities, for 25 years.
+Tamy has been with East Bay Innovations, a local non-profit working to facilitate Supported Living, Independent Living and Employment Services for individuals with developmental disabilities, for more than 25 years.
 She is dedicated to empowering others to live lives that are valued and purposeful.
 Tamy also has a special expertise in assisting people to secure affordable housing and public benefits (SSI, SSDI, MediCal and MediCare).
 In 2009, Tamy received the Diane Lipton Memorial Award for Outstanding Advocacy.